Elisha and the Youths

 Elisha was by nature a man of kindness.
 But the honor of God’s name must be upheld, and His deeds must not be made the subject of mockery by the impolite and evil youth.
 A prophet of God must be held in respect and his authority must be maintained.
 Elisha, under the inspiration of Heaven, pronounced upon them the curse of God.

 This judgment came from God.
-The severity of the punishment was in relation to the seriousness of the offence.
+The severity of the punishment was in relation to the seriousness of the offense.
 God’s messengers are representatives of God, and in showing dishonor to them, men show dishonor to God.

 In His service,